SkillMimic: Learning Basketball Interaction Skills from Demonstrations: Implementation Details

 \paragraph{SkillMimic w/o CGR} The reward function is

-\subsection{Variants in High-Level Tasks}
+\subsubsection{Variants in High-Level Tasks}

-To evaluate the performance of our method on high-level tasks, we established two sets of experiments for comparison: one involving training from scratch and the other utilizing ASE.
-For ASE, we trained a Low-Level Controller (LLC) using the same dataset as our skill policy, employing the following reward function:
+To evaluate the performance of our method on high-level tasks, we established three sets of experiments for comparison: one involving training from scratch and the other two utilizing ASE \cite{ase}, which first train a Low-Level Controller (LLC) using GAIL \cite{ho2016generative} then train a high-level controller to control the LLC.
+For fair comparison, we construct two versions of LLC for ASE.
+The first LLC follows the original style of ASE \cite{ase} which learns locomotion skills without considering object motion.
+We denote this method as ASE in our experiment.
+The second LLC follows the style of SkillMimic which learns interaction skills and considers object motion.
+We denote this object-inclusive LLC as ASE* in our experiment.
+The reward of both LLCs share the same formulation:

-where $\boldsymbol{s}$ represents the body-only state (object is not considered), $D$ denotes the discriminator, $q$ denotes the encoder and $\boldsymbol{z}$ represents the latent code.
-The LLC can effectively generate body motions similar to those in the dataset.
+The difference is in the representations of $\boldsymbol{s}$.
+For ASE*, $\boldsymbol{s}$ contains the body and object state.
+For ASE, $\boldsymbol{s}$ represents the body-only state (object is not considered). $D$ denotes the discriminator, $q$ denotes the encoder and $\boldsymbol{z}$ represents the latent code.

-Subsequently, we trained a High-Level Controller (HLC) using the same task reward as our method.
-The network architecture of this HLC is identical in size to that used in our approach; however, the HLC of ASE outputs continuous latent variables, whereas our HLC outputs discrete skill conditions.
+Subsequently, we trained High-Level Controllers (HLC) to reuse these pre-trained LLCs for high-level tasks.
+For fair comparison, the task rewards are the same and the network size of the HLC is identical to that used in our approach.
+The HLC of ASE and ASE* outputs continuous latent variables, whereas our HLC outputs discrete skill conditions.